Chris Benoit: Professional wrestling style

-Benoit included a wide array of submission holds in his move-set and used a crossface, dubbed the Crippler Crossface, and a sharpshooter as finishers.
-He also used a diving headbutt to finish off opponents.
-The diving headbutt, which saw the deliverer leap off the top rope and land head first on the opponent, was partially blamed for the head trauma that caused Benoit to commit his crimes.
+Benoit, known for his high-impact technical style, included a wide array of submission holds in his move-set and used a crossface, dubbed the Crippler Crossface, and a sharpshooter as finishers.
+He also used a diving headbutt, which saw him leap off the top rope and land head first on his opponent; this move was partially blamed for the head trauma that caused Benoit to commit his crimes.
 Another of Benoit's trademark moves was three rolling German suplexes.
 This move would later be mimicked by multiple other wrestlers, including Brock Lesnar who uses it as Suplex City.

-Benoit was renowned for his high-impact technical style.
-Former WWE rival Kurt Angle said in a 2017 interview that "he has to got to be in the top three of all time."
+Former WWE rival Kurt Angle said in a 2017 interview that "he has got to be in the top three of all time."